xeolabs/xeolabs.github.com/_posts/2017-05-30-xeogl-annotations.md

 reading WebGL's drawing buffer is expensive, the system performs this occlusion test for all annotations in a batch on every 10th frame or so.
 You'll note a slight lag between when the annotation is occluded/revealed and hidden/shown.
 <br><br>
-For large meshes, this technique is much more efficient for large meshes and numbers of objects than a ray-casting approach.
+This technique is much more efficient than the standard ray-casting approach for large meshes and number of objects.
 <br><br>
 Culling is enabled for an annotation by default, but you can disable it:
 {% highlight javascript %}